 DESCRIPTIONLaboratory tests have been developed that detect the expression, via messenger RNA (mRNA) or protein, of many different genes in breast tumor tissue and combine the results into a prediction of distant recurrence risk for women with early-stage breast cancer.
 Test results may help providers and patients decide whether to include adjuvant chemotherapy in post-surgical management.

-Recently, several groups have identified panels of gene expression markers (“signatures”) that appear to predict the baseline risk of breast cancer recurrence after surgery, radiation therapy, and hormonal therapy (for hormone receptor-positive tumors) in women with node-negative disease.
-Five gene expression tests are commercially available in the U.S.: Oncotype DX™ (a 21-gene reverse transcriptase-polymerase chain reaction [RT-PCR] assay; Genomic Health), the 70-gene signature MammaPrint® (Agendia), Mammostrat® Breast Cancer Test (Clarient Diagnostic Services), the Breast Cancer IndexSM, a combination of the Molecular Grade Index (MGI) and the HOXB13:IL17BR Index (bioTheranostics), the BreastOncPx™ (Breast Cancer Prognosis Gene Expression Assay; LabCorp), NexCourse® Breast IHC4 (Geneoptix), and the PAM50 Breast Cancer Intrinsic Classifier (ARUP National Reference Laboratory).
-If these panels are more accurate than current conventional classifiers, they could be used to aid chemotherapy decision-making, where current guidelines do not strongly advocate its use, without negatively affecting disease free and overall survival outcomes.
+Recently, several groups have identified panels of gene expression markers (“signatures”) that appear to predict the baseline risk of breast cancer recurrence after surgery, radiotherapy, and endocrine therapy (for hormone receptor-positive tumors).
+Several gene expression tests commercially available in the U.S. are listed in the table below.
+If these panels are more accurate risk predictors than current conventional classifiers, they could be used to aid chemotherapy decision making when current guidelines do not strongly advocate chemotherapy, without negatively affecting disease-free and overall survival (OS).

-POLICYThe use of the 21-gene RT-PCR assay (i.e.,Oncotype DX) to determine recurrence risk for deciding whether or not to undergo adjuvant chemotherapy may be considered medically necessary in women with breast cancer meeting the following characteristics:
+POLICYThe use of the 21-gene RT-PCR assay (i.e.,Oncotype DX®) to determine recurrence risk for deciding whether or not to undergo adjuvant chemotherapy may be considered medically necessary in women with primary, invasive breast cancer meeting all of the following characteristics: